-The costs of college continue to rise causing many people to believe they will be unable to afford higher education.
-A college education has been proven to provide higher salaries and better opportunities for advancement than a high school diploma.
+The costs of college continue to rise.
+This causes many people to believe they will be unable to afford higher education.
+A college education can provide higher salaries.
+It also leads to better opportunities for advancement than a high school diploma.
 The fact is that the college does not have to be out of reach regardless of your family income.

 There are many college scholarships available for people who want to attend college.
-Many of them do not have income requirements, and there are even some for adult learners who wish to return to school.
-These Tennessee scholarships can help defray the cost of college and help anyone achieve their higher education goals.
+Many of them do not have income requirements.
+There are even some for adult learners who wish to return to school.
+These Tennessee scholarships can help defray the cost of college.
+They can help anyone achieve their higher education goals.

 1. AQHA Swayze Woodruff Memorial Mid-South Scholarship

 Sponsored by the American Quarter Horse Association, the Swayze Woodruff Memorial Mid-South Scholarship.
-Applicants must be affiliated for one year with an AQHA chapter in Alabama, Arkansas, Louisiana, Mississippi or Tennessee.
+Applicants must be affiliated for one year with an AQHA chapter.
+The chapters must be in Alabama, Arkansas, Louisiana, Mississippi or Tennessee.
 Also, the applicant must compete in AQHA-approved shows.
-Those interested must apply in their senior year of high school or while enrolled at an accredited college or university.
+Those interested must apply in their senior year of high school.
+They can also be enrolled at an accredited college or university.
 Awardees must maintain a cumulative GPA of 2.5.
 Current or previous recipients may not apply.

 You can learn more about the AQHA Swayze Woodruff Memorial Mid-South Scholarship here.